debianchef/101/uncle_debian_notes_on_basic_solidity.md

 ## Developing and Deploying Contracts Using Foundry

 Visit the link below to learn how to write , test and deploy smart contracts locally .
-Yessss locally using your favourite IDE prefferably vs-code and foundry
+Yessss locally using your favourite IDE prefferably vs-code and [foundry](#foundry).
+There is no special reason for choosing vs-code.
+What matters the most is practicing what youve learnt.
+In the next episode , i will include project ideas to try your hands on .

 [Foundry Tutorials](https://github.com/debianchef/uncle-debian-notes/blob/trunk/uncle_debian_notes_on_foundry.md)

 ![nfda9](https://github.com/debianchef/uncle-debian-notes/assets/108822895/1b0f8b8a-2566-4434-b456-5db3edc4622c)

+Congratulations!
+You've just mastered some key concepts of Ethereum and Solidity.